s-cassidy/microblog.nvim/README.md

 I do not currently have plans to support other fuzzy finders such as `mini.fuzzy` or `fzf-lua`.
 PRs welcome if you want to implement these.

 I don't intend to add any features relating to following other users, reading other posts, or uploading photos.
-This is plugin is purely for writing and editing text posts, because neovim is a _text editor_.
+This is plugin is purely for publishing text posts, because neovim is a _text editor_.

 ## Thanks

-To [Manton](https://manton.org) for creating micro.blog, as well as [HeyLoura](https://heyloura.com/) (check out her awesome site!) who built [LilliHub](https://lillihub.com/), whose source code provided useful examples of the API.
+To [Manton](https://manton.org) for creating micro.blog, [TJ](https://github.com/tjdevries) for creating `telescope` and `plenary`, and [HeyLoura](https://heyloura.com/) (check out her awesome site!) who built [LilliHub](https://lillihub.com/), whose source code provided useful examples of the API.